approximatenumber/AvitoParser/README.md

 ## Examples

-Print the ad with the highest price
+Print the ad with the highest price:

 ```python
 from avitoparser import AvitoParser